Disaster tourism: Hurricane Katrina (2005)

 In late August 2005, Hurricane Katrina devastated the American city of New Orleans.
 Although 80–90% of the population was evacuated prior, twenty-three breaches in navigational canal levees, drainage canal levees, and floodwalls occurred as a result of Katrina’s storm surge.
 With these failures, 80% of New Orleans became flooded, which in turn caused over 200,000 homes to be destroyed and 800,000 residents to be displaced.
 At the time, the disaster had a large impact on the politics, population, and economics for a sizable portion of the United States.

-A decade after the incident, the effects of Hurricane Katrina are still visible and catastrophic.
-Although many companies offer bus tours of the still-damaged regions, critics argues that these tours interfere with the relief effort.
-Some have suggested that curious tourists should instead go on bike tours in order to restrict the disruption to residents trying to get their lives back on track.
-Quite frequently, tours will focus on showcasing the culture of specific districts and neighborhood, treating Hurricane Katrina as the most recent event in a much longer cultural history.
-Many tours donate their profits or a portion of their profits to local relief organizations.
+A decade after the incident, the effects of Hurricane Katrina were still visible and catastrophic.
+Although many companies offered bus tours of the still-damaged regions, critics argued that these tours interfered with the relief effort.
+Some had suggested that curious tourists should instead go on bike tours in order to restrict the disruption to residents trying to get their lives back on track.
+Quite frequently, tours would focus on showcasing the culture of specific districts and neighborhoods, treating Hurricane Katrina as the most recent event in a much longer cultural history.
+On the plus side, some tours donated their profits or a portion of their profits to local relief organizations.